narendrapasam/tracking-service/README.md

 The fields are joined together using the pipe `|` character, converted to a `SHA-256` hash, and the first 16 characters of the resulting hexadecimal string are used as the tracking number.

+## 🔧 Additional Uniqueness Enhancements (New Logic)

+To further ensure **global uniqueness and high concurrency support** without using a centralized database, the tracking number generation logic now incorporates:

+### 1. IP-Based Node Identification

+- A **single character** is derived from the **last byte of the system's IP address**, encoded as a base-36 uppercase character.
+- This helps differentiate numbers generated across multiple hosts/nodes.
+- If the IP address is unavailable, a fallback random base-36 character is used.

+### 2. Time + Random Entropy Segment

+- A **custom epoch timestamp** is combined with a **74-bit random number**, ensuring:
+  - Strict uniqueness even in millisecond-level concurrent executions.
+  - Encoding into **base-36** ensures compactness within the fixed 16-character limit.

+### 3. Structure of Final Tracking Number

+- The final format is always 16 characters:
+  - `PREFIX(3 chars)` from SHA-256 of business data.
+  - `NODE(1 char)` from IP-derived token.
+  - `SUFFIX(12 chars)` from timestamp and random entropy (base-36).

+This approach provides **99.999999%+ uniqueness guarantees** in high-concurrency, distributed environments without relying on any database or coordination service.
+It preserves a fixed 16-character format while ensuring high entropy through a combination of SHA-256 hashing, node-level differentiation, timestamp encoding, and cryptographically strong randomness.

 ---

 ## Example